 - No game ever created is universally loved.

 - Because all games have a specific audience.
 Epic RPG games for instance mostly target hardcore gamers.
-Casual games on the other hand usually target people who use gaming as a means to kill boredom.
+Hyper Casual games on the other hand usually target people who use gaming as a means to kill boredom.

 - People making their first game, usually forget this.
 They try to make their game universally loved.
 As a result, their game ends up attracting no one and hence they get no users.